HEAA-AI/src/README.md

 Although the HEAA team has provided various utility functions to make HEAA accessible to non-cryptographers, it is still necessary for the end-users to carefully consider how they are using the code.
 Improper use can result in leaked information.
-Use of OpenFHE in production environments should be reviewed by homomorphic encryption experts.
+Use of HE in production environments should be reviewed by homomorphic encryption experts.